epiclabs-io/jsonip/README.md

-# jsoni (JSON improved)
+# jsonip (JSON improved)

-Serialize and deserialize Javascript objects into JSON
+Serialize and deserialize Javascript objects into JSON adding metadata for type information so objects are deserialized with the corresponding prototype.

+(Forked from jaycetde's jsoni, https://github.com/jaycetde/jsoni )
+* Main differences are the way objects are encapsulated and some fixes to work on the latest nodejs version, as well as Typescript support

 It will stringify and parse these values (which JSON.stringify and JSON.parse will not):